 - Number of employees at the beginning of the time period

-Once you have these numbers, “the actual calculation of a total turnover rate is quite simple,” said Cabot Jaffee, PhD, CEO and President of hiring software company AlignMark.
+Once you have these numbers, “the actual calculation of a total turnover rate is quite simple,” said Cabot Jaffee, PhD, president and CEO of hiring software company AlignMark.
 “Take the total number of people leaving the job and divide that by the average number of people in the company [average the number of employees at the beginning and end of the time period].”
 Then, take that number and multiply it by 100 to get the employee turnover rate.

 Ready to give it a try?
 To determine your own turnover rate, use the interactive calculator below.
 The tool also makes it possible to calculate voluntary and involuntary turnover, giving you better insight into why employees might be leaving.